sugumar-krishnamoorthy/product-analyst-qa-portfolio/README.md

-# Product Analyst – Quality Assurance Portfolio
+# QA Analyst – Portfolio

 This repository showcases my approach to **Product Analysis and Quality Assurance**, with a focus on **requirements clarity, risk-based UAT, traceability, and release readiness** in regulated and enterprise environments.